Archaeology-ABM/NASSA-hub/guide-for-submissions.md

     <p>
     Therefore, there are four essential aspects that authors must consider:
     <ul>
-    <li>File structure: the content of a module must be structured in a certain way in order to be recognised by users and our automated operations.</li>
+    <li>File structure: The content of a module must be structured in a certain way in order to be recognised by users and our automated operations.</li>
     <br>
-    <li>Implementation(s): we encourage the addition of multiple implementations within a module.
-However, these must be kept separated in subdirectories named according to the programming language used.</li>
+    <li>Implementation(s): We encourage the addition of multiple implementations within a module.
+However, these must be separated into subdirectories according to the programming language used.</li>
     <br>
-    <li>Documentation: we allow for different layers of documentation, which are desired but not strictly required for acceptance.</li>
+    <li>Documentation: We allow for different layers of documentation, which are desired but not strictly required for acceptance.</li>
     <br>
-    <li>Metadata: a minimal set of files is required, which hold information on various aspects that must be tracked by NASSA members and users (e.g., authorship, minimal description, license).</li>
+    <li>Metadata: A minimal set of files is required, which hold information on various aspects that must be tracked by NASSA members and users (e.g., authorship, minimal description, license).</li>
     </ul>
     </p>
   </div>